A Berry Wild Time

 (Dress for foraging success: over-ankle hiking boots, moisture-proof apparel, hats, sunblock-- and a wool sweater never goes astray).

-Depart Fogo Island Inn by vehicle for a guided day of wild berry and maybe some wild mushroom picking.
+Depart Fogo Island Inn by vehicle for a guided day of wild berry picking.

 Walk out onto the hills surrounding the Inn, picking whatever edibles we find – under the watchful eye of your Community Host.
 Meander through bogs and marshes, picking wild berries that grow thickly and quietly from the ground- at least 20 different varieties grace our island.

 The morning turns into a tasty outport "boil-up" featuring salt fish, lassy bread, blackberry cake, jam tart, strong tea and a song or two around a wood fire.

 After dinner, take a stroll for some homemade ice cream at Growlers.
 The local entrepreneurs make some of the most innovative ice creams anywhere, using the islands rich supplies of berries.

 Following a successful day of berry picking, head to a shed to learn about bottling and canning, the traditional method for preserving your bounty.